ARTICLES

 Fascinating, Interesting, and Unknown Facts About Roses

-The earliest known rose garden was created in the 5th century BC by the Persian king Cyrus the Great.
-This garden, located in the city of Pasargadae, was part of his royal complex and highlighted the cultural importance of roses in ancient Persia.
+The earliest known rose garden was planted in the 6th century BC by Cyrus the Great, the Persian king, as part of his royal complex at Pasargadae - a sign of how much the flower already mattered in ancient Persia.

-Rose oil, particularly from the Damask rose, is one of the most expensive essential oils in the world.
-It takes about 10,000 pounds of rose petals to produce just one pound of rose oil.
+Rose oil, especially from the Damask rose, is one of the most expensive essential oils there is.
+It takes something like 10,000 pounds of petals to distill a single pound of oil, which goes a long way toward explaining the price.

 The Charm of June Birth Month Flower #2 - The Honeysuckle